Rankings and Recognitions

 Wall Street Journal / Times Higher Education

 Hope College is on the most recent Kiplinger’s Personal Finance’s list of the “Top 400 Best College Values” for embodying exceptional academic quality and affordability.

 - Hope ranks #62 in Kiplinger’s list of 100 Best Values in Liberal Arts Colleges

 - Hope ranks #124 among all colleges

-- Top Liberal Arts Colleges and Universities: Hope ranks #89 among liberal arts colleges.
+- Top Liberal Arts Colleges and Universities: Hope ranks #110 among liberal arts colleges in the nation.

-Affordable: Hope College was included among “The 50 Most Affordable Private Colleges,” ranked #30 for offering a high-quality four-year education at a cost below average
+Affordable: Hope College was included in the most recent list of “The 50 Most Affordable Private Colleges,” ranked #30 for offering a high-quality four-year education at a cost below average.

 “These colleges tend not to load students or parents up with burdensome debts, and all fall in the top half of MONEY’s overall rankings, so they excel in educational quality and alumni success too.”

-Valuable: Hope also ranks in the top half of Money’s overall rankings for best colleges, recognizing a select group of four-year college and universities for delivering the most value — a great education, at an affordable price, that helps students launch promising careers.
+Valuable: Hope also ranks in the top 38% of Money’s overall rankings of "Best Colleges For Your Money 2020", recognizing a select group of four-year college and universities for delivering the most value — a great education, at an affordable price, that helps students launch promising careers.